mbudisic/transporting-points-demo/README.md

 An interactive educational visualization platform for exploring distance metrics between mathematical distributions through dynamic, engaging 2D probability simulations.

 **DISCLAIMER: This app was vibe-coded using Repl.it in order to try out its code generation features.
 If you are using it to help you learn about optimal transportation... don't - before you check that the computation is performed correctly.
-Caveat emptor.**
+Caveat emptor.
+Use the `issues` to report errors you may find.**

 ![Application Screenshot](assets/optimal-transport.PNG)